HunterZ1998/BigData2022P2/README.md

 #### 1. Give two specific use cases where clustering and materialized views may be beneficial to the consumption of the sales data.

 (1) Using materialized views could be beneficial when there is a sub-query that is used a lot by many people in many queries, but the sub-query itself is expensive to run.
-In this case, we can create a materialized view for this particular sub-query.
-Therefore any query involves this sub-query can start from the materialized view, instead of executing from scratch.
+In this case, a materialized view can be created for this particular sub-query.
+Therefore, any query involving this sub-query can start from the materialized view, instead of executing from scratch.

-A use case of using materialized view in this dataset is: the company wants to have a deep insight about its business in the north region.
-It wants to have three different reports on low-price (0-100), mid-price (100-500) and high-price (>500) products sales in the north region.
+A use case of using materialized views in this dataset is: the company wants to have a deep insight about its business in the north region.
+It wants to have three different reports on low-priced (0-100), mid-priced (100-500) and high-priced (>500) products sales in the north region.

 The data about product sales is in the `sales` table, while the information about region is only in the `employees` table, and the information about price is only in the `product` table.

-An example set of queries without materialized view could be:
+An example set of queries without the materialized view could be:
 ```
 SELECT *
 FROM (